 We lease approximately 110,000 square feet in Coppell, Texas for our headquarters.
 We lease an additional 75,000 square feet in Coppell, Texas for our warehouse and distribution center.
 Each lease is for a term of 10 years, expiring in January 2007 and January 2008, respectively.
 We also lease approximately 9,000 square feet in St. Leonards, Australia for our Australian corporate headquarters.
 The lease term is for five years, expiring in August 2003.
-We have also entered into a lease for a facility in the United Kingdom that commences on June 1, 2000.
-The lease term runs until May 31, 2001 with an automatic extension for three month intervals.
 We believe these leased facilities are adequate for our operations in the immediate future.
 The United States distribution facility is capable of filling 18,000 orders per day and is currently operating at 34% of its full capacity.
 The Canadian distribution center, located in Calgary, Alberta, is a contract operation occupying 6,000 square feet of a 100,000 square foot building and is capable of filling 3,200 orders per day.
 The Australian distribution center, located in Botany, Australia, is a contract operation occupying 3,000 square feet of a 100,000 square foot building and is capable of filling approximately 20,000 orders per day.
 Currently, the Canadian and Australian contract facilities are operating at 25% and 2% of their full capacity, respectively.